NightScript370/nightscript370.github.io/pages/blog/summer-2020.md

 ### Part 2 --- NightScript vs College Board

-Getting back into school after a full week of coding and writingg was an interesting process.
+Getting back into school after a full week of coding and writing was an interesting process.
 After we shut down back in the week of March 10th, our school handled online school as a barren wasteland.
 Instead of actively giving us lessons, I went an entire month without doing anything in terms of schooling and the month after that was filled with somewhat-productive schooling from 2 teachers (out of the 6 I had).
 The rest either did not give assignments or mismanaged them.
 I didn't care about them though, as I had my AP exams to handle.

 Since we couldn't do these exams in person, College Board decided to have this exam handled online by having the WORST management College Board has ever done.